-The Cooperation Agreement will be signed between the concerned Regulatory Bodies in 2021.
-The concluded agreement will be available through the website of the corridor.
+When the Cooperation Agreement is signed between the Regulatory Bodies, it will be available through the website of the corridor

 4.4 Coordination and Publication of planned Temporary Capacity Restrictions

 4.4.1 Goals

 In line with Article 12 of the Regulation, the Management Board of the freight corridor shall coordinate and ensure in one place the publication of planned Temporary Capacity Restrictions (TCRs) that could impact the capacity on the Corridor.
 TCRs are necessary to keep the infrastructure and its equipment in operational condition and to allow changes to the infrastructure necessary to cover market needs.
 According to the current legal framework (see 4.4.2), in case of international traffic, these capacity restrictions have to be coordinated by IMs among neighbouring countries.